Getting around in Italy

 Obtaining an Italian driving licence

 If you have a British driving licence, you have 12 months from the date you become a resident to apply for your Italian licence.
-If you fail to do so and the traffic authorities stop you, your car and licence could be legally impounded.
-Fortunately, applying for your Italian licence is a simple process that doesn’t involve re-taking your test.
+Fail to do so and if the traffic authorities stop you, your car and licence could be legally impounded.
+Fortunately, applying for your Italian licence is a simple process, (at least until Brexit, more of which here) that doesn’t involve re-taking your test.
 It is possible that you might be asked to provide a medical certificate of health from your local doctor, especially if you’re of retirement age.

 Re-registering your vehicle